horaciog1/CS479-Reverse-Engineering/Assignment 2/README.md

 ### C2 Infraestructure:
 - **Command and Control (C2):**

+### Additional Insights:
+- Bitcoin-related images were discovered in the Icons folder using CFF Explorer.
+These images varied in size and resolution, indicating a potential adaptation for optimal display on diverse screen resolutions across computers.
+-

 ## Conclusion:
 The analyzed file Win32.KeyPass.exe is identified as a variant of the STOP ransomware.
 This ransomware is known for encrypting files on the infected system and demanding a ransom for decryption.
 The behavior analysis indicates malicious activities such as encrypting files, creating ransomware instruction files, and modifying system folders.
 The static analysis reveals the presence of characteristics consistent with ransomware.